How export angle measurements supports angle work

 - Include notes that describe the source file, page, frame, or measurement caveat.

-Practical uses for export angle measurements
+Practical uses for material

 - Preparing a lesson, worksheet, or explanation about annotated PNG reports.